Methamphetamine Fact Card

 Methamphetamine is found in both prescription and illicitly manufactured forms.
 Prescription methamphetamine is found in the form of oral tablets and its active ingredient is d-methamphetamine — prescribed under generic labels and the brand Desoxyn for the treatment of ADHD and obesity.

 Illicit methamphetamine is commonly found in powder and rock crystal forms.
 The powder form, also known as crank, can be smoked, snorted, or injected after liquefying.
 Crank tends to be cheaper and of lower purity than the crystal form, due to a tendency for street dealers to cut the powder with other substances in order to stretch profits.
-The crystal form, also known as ice or crystal meth, is consumed by smoking or injecting after liquefying.
+The crystal form, also known as crystal meth, glass, or ice, is consumed by smoking or injecting after liquefying.

 Illicit methamphetamine is typically d-methamphetamine, though it can be dl-methamphetamine, depending on the chemical precursors used to synthesize the drug.